artingu/pocketacid/README.md

 These settings concern the whole program and are not included in snapshots:

 * theme: the color theme to use for the user interface
+* font: font type to use for drawing the screen
 * swap buttons: swap A with B and X with Y

 Controls: